Sortifile/sortifile/ai/3_sort_files/system_prompt.md

 }
 ```

-If the src_path equals to the new_path, then don't output it.
+If the file doesn't need to move, then don't output it.
 The src_path and new_path should both be posix format relative path.

 Ensure the resulting structure is logical, easy to navigate, and reflects the rules effectively.
 If the structure is exceptional, you'll receive a pay raise!